Royal Bermuda Regiment: Overseas connections

+During the First World War, the Bermuda Regiment's predecessor, the Bermuda Volunteer Rifle Corps (BVRC) sent two contingents to serve with the Lincolnshire Regiment on the Western Front.
+After the War, the connection to the Lincolns was made official.
 The BVRC again provided two drafts to the Lincolns during the Second World War.
-When the BVRC (renamed the Bermuda Rifles) was amalgamated with the Bermuda Militia Artillery (BMA), to create the Bermuda Regiment, the Royal Anglian Regiment, into which the (Royal) Lincolnshire Regiment had itself been amalgamated, continued the paternal role.
+When the BVRC (renamed the Bermuda Rifles) was amalgamated in 1965 with the Bermuda Militia Artillery (BMA), to create the Bermuda Regiment, the Royal Anglian Regiment, into which the (Royal) Lincolnshire Regiment had itself been amalgamated, continued the paternal role.
+In light of the Royal Bermuda Regiment's Royal Artillery roots, an unofficial affiliation was begun in 1997 with the 104 Regiment, Royal Artillery (The Welsh & Borderer Gunners).